The human dimension

 Safety in Action – an unceasing commitment

-This program is based in particular on two targeted areas related to sharing information and communication:
+The program is based in particular on two priorities targeting exchanges and communication, namely:

 - safety welcome films - to systematically provide information to all visitors about safety procedures that must be followed on each site.

-- organization of safety discussions and the essentials - to periodically discuss safety-related topics.
+- organization of safety discussions - to periodically discuss safety-related topics.
 These discussions result in the definition of action plans and improvement plans at a production team level.